 The Bourne Legacy is the most spectacular example of this.
 Not only does it not follow the novel, the eponymous Bourne himself does not appear in person.

-I Surrender, Suckers: Used by Bourne once in Supremacy, when he intentionally lets himself be caught in USA consulate in Naples, and once in Ultimatum, surrendering to the NY police to hijack their car.
+I Surrender, Suckers: Used by Bourne in Supremacy, when he intentionally lets himself be caught in USA consulate in Naples, and again in Ultimatum, surrendering to the NY police to hijack their car.

 Jitter Cam: In the last two films.
 In the second one, especially, to the point that many theater-goers experienced headaches.
 Toned down for the third.
 Legacy featured a new director and thus was removed almost entirely.